-Recent Changes in the Law: by Matthew Molloy of Berwick Solicitors Galway.
+Recent Changes in the Law: by Berwick Solicitors Galway.

 ACCIDENTS: Be Careful that Seat-Belt Is Suitable

-If I am involved in an accident in which I have failed to wear a seat-belt, will the amount of my compensation for personal injury be reduced?
+If I am involved in an accident in which I have failed to wear a seat-belt, will the amount of my award for personal injury be reduced?
 The Answer is ,generally, “yes”.
-However, you can defend against such if the seat belt would not have helped to reduce injury.

 Frequently, a Court will be easily persuaded that a seat-belt will reduce injury; certainly for low-speed head- on crashes.
 Here, the Courts tended to reduce amounts by 10 and 20% but nowadays this can be much higher.
-In a recent case (Rogan –V- Walsh 2004 High Court), the Judge reduced the amout of compensation for shoulder injury by 50%
+In a recent case (Rogan –V- Walsh 2004 High Court), the Judge reduced the amount of the award for shoulder injury by 50%

-as a seat-belt would have reduced this injury ; he did not reduce compensation for knee and elbow injuries as the wearing of a seat-belt would not have reduced these latter injuries.
+as a seat-belt would have reduced this injury ; he did not reduce the award for knee and elbow injuries as the wearing of a seat-belt would not have reduced these latter injuries.

 High Speed Accident:

 In a recent interesting case (McNeilis case, High Court 2006) the three claimants were young; aged 8, 12 and 14 respectively.
-Their mother was the driver of the car and there were, in total, five children in the rear seat of the car (only three claiming compensation in the present case); none of the five wore seat-belts.
-A violent accident ensued.
+Their mother was the driver of the car and there were, in total, five children in the rear seat of the car; none of the five wore seat-belts.
+A violent accident occured.

 Four occupants of the other car involved in the accident were killed, even though all four were wearing seat-belts.
 This car was impacted side-on and it is the better engineering view that seat-belts do not assist for side-on impacts.